deadsy/unuzip/README.md

 The header declares the block size (size of decompressed blocks) and total number of blocks.
 Block size must be a multiple of 512 and defaults to 16384 in `mkuzip`.

-The TOC is a list of `uint64_t` offsets into the file for each block.
+The TOC is a list of 64 bit unsigned offsets into the file for each block.
-To determine the length of a given block, read the next TOC entry and subtract the current offset from the next offset (this is why there is an extra TOC entry at the end).
+ * The length of a compressed data block is determined by subtracting consecutive offsets.
-Each block is compressed using compression specific to the input file version.
+ * Each block is compressed using a compression method specific to the input file version.
-The decompressor will decompress them to a block of size `block_size`.
+ * The compressed data block is decompressed to `block_size` bytes (the last block may be smaller).
+ * A compressed data block with 0 length generates `block_size` zero bytes in the uncompressed output.

-# About
+# About `unuzip`

-`unuzip` was written by Mike Ryan of [ICE9 Consulting](https://ice9.us).
+ * Originally written by Mike Ryan of [ICE9 Consulting](https://ice9.us).
-`unzip` was updated by Jason Harris to support python 3 and to add support for UZIP versions 3 and 4.
+ * Updated by Jason Harris to support python 3 and add support for UZIP versions 3 and 4.
-`unuzip` is not part of FreeBSD and shares no code with FreeBSD.
+ * Not part of FreeBSD and shares no code with FreeBSD.